Azure/azure-rest-api-specs/specification/azurestackhci/resource-manager/readme.md

   - code: PropertiesTypeObjectNoDefinition
     reason: These are existing properties already supported as part of PUT extensions call.
 Same properties are being supported for extensions Patch now.
     from: extensions.json
+  - code: DefinitionsPropertiesNamesCamelCase
+    reason: There is a false positive reporting the two letter acronym ID should be lower camel case.
+The property is correctly capitalized according to guidance.
+    from: logicalNetworks.json
 ```

 ### Tag: package-preview-2023-09